rusticlion/Manastorm/manastorm_codebase_dump.md

 -- Draw all active effects
 function VFX.draw()
     for _, effect in ipairs(VFX.activeEffects) do
-        if effect.type == "projectile" then
+        if effect.type == Constants.AttackType.PROJECTILE then
             VFX.drawProjectile(effect)
         elseif effect.type == "impact" then
             VFX.drawImpact(effect)